Graduate Theological Union

 I have a master’s degree, but it is not in theology.
 Can I still apply to the GTU doctoral program?

 What are your goals and plans for doctoral study?
 What are your intellectual interests?
-A critical factor in the admissions process is the “fit” between the student and the proposed Area of Study.
-An area represents a distinctive methodology or approach to scholarship in addition to being a field of study or discipline.
-Read the descriptions of the Areas carefully and study the type of research and teaching being done by the faculty listed.
+A critical factor in the admissions process is the “fit” between the student and the proposed concentration.
+A concentration represents a distinctive methodology or approach to scholarship in addition to being a field of study or discipline.
+Read the descriptions of the concentrations carefully and study the type of research and teaching being done by the faculty listed.
 It is helpful to have a well-considered, succinct, and specific topic outlined as you study this material.
-It may also be important to communicate with the area convener and faculty, and the GTU admissions office is happy to facilitate that process.
+It may also be important to communicate with the faculty, and the GTU admissions office is happy to facilitate that process.

 How do I find out more about the faculty?
 Can I contact faculty prior to applying?